How to Build a Smart Home System: Guide for Developing a Home Automation App

 Each element in a smart home is part of a system that has to provide a consistent experience for users and help them in their daily routines.
 Let’s see what IoT systems can assist with.

 As you can see, there are many elements you can include in your home automation system.
 The main question is how to connect them and create a consistent user experience.
-Let’s discuss how to create your own home automation system and what it should look like.
+Let’s discuss how to build a smart home system and what it should look like.

 How to design a home automation system